 The NECRA is charged with undertaking redevelopment functions in the Northeast Community Redevelopment District.
 The NECRA has fulfilled this function by making improvements to public grounds and infrastructure, such as parking, road rights of way, and parks.
 These improvements are intended to encourage investment into private properties in the area and to increase business activity.

-Regular meetings of the Advisory Committee are held quarterly.
-They are held the second Tuesday of February, May, September, and November, beginning at 6:00 pm at the Martin Luther King Center, located at 803 Florida Avenue.
+Regular meetings of the Advisory Committee are held monthly.
+They are held the second Tuesday of the month, beginning at 6:00 pm at the Martin Luther King Center, located at 803 Florida Avenue.